A TYPICAL DAY AT

 After first lot, the staff have their breakfast whilst I make the declarations and entries in the office.
 Once breakfast is finished the team then ride second and third lot.
 The Mucking out continues and putting horses on the walker is part of the daily routine this is completed by a dedicated yard person whilst the rest of the team are riding out.
 By lunchtime the stables are finished, the hay is prepared for evening stables and the horses are fed their lunch.

 At lunch time the staff go home, Jade and I get the opportunity to compare notes from the morning.
 For the next two hours, it’s paperwork in front of the racing on the TV or back in the office talking to owners and race planning.
 Of course, when the season starts we will be off to the races when we have runners.

-The staff start work again at 3.15 pm when their responsibilities include grooming, putting horses on the walker giving them a chance to stretch their muscles after the morning exercise and then bedding up and a final feed.
-During this time Jackie and I will check over each individual horses legs.
+The staff start work again at 3.15 pm where their responsibilities include grooming, putting horses on the walker giving them a chance to stretch their muscles after the morning exercise and then bedding up and a final feed.
+During this time I will check over each individual horses legs.
 Work finishes at 5.30 pm.